c-r-h/c-r-h/README.md

   systems such as [SDXI].
   <a href="#"><img align="right" height="210" src="Files/SmartGuy-t.png"/></a>
 - **SMB3 Python Toolkit**<br/>
-  [ubiqx/Carnaval][Carnaval] is an SMB2/3 toolkit in Python, aimed at building test cases and simple tools quickly and easily.
+  [Carnaval] is an SMB2/3 toolkit in Python, aimed at building test cases and simple tools quickly and easily.
 It also provides support for [NBT] transport.
 Carnaval is written in Python 2, not Py3.
   The project has languished a bit over the years, but as Zambezi progresses